danwing/cidfi/draft-wing-cidfi.md

 # Topology Change {#topology}

 When the topology changes the client will transmit from a new IP address -- such as switching to a backup WAN connection, or such as switching from Wi-Fi to 5G.
-If using QUIC, the server will consider this a connection migration and will issue a PATH_CHALLENGE.
+If using QUIC, the server will consider this a connection migration {{Section 9 of QUIC}} and will issue a PATH_CHALLENGE.
 If the client is aware of the topology change (such as attaching to a different network), the client would also change its QUIC Destination CID ({{Section 9 of QUIC}}).

-If the QUIC CIDFI-aware client is otherwise unaware of a topology change and receives a QUIC PATH_CHALLENGE then the CIDFI-aware client SHOULD re-discover its CNEs {{discovery}}.
-If that set of CNEs differs from the previous remembered set, the client SHOULD continue with normal CIDFI processing.
+When the CIDFI-aware client determines it has connected to a new network or has received a QUIC PATH_CHALLENGE the CIDFI-aware client MUST re-discover its CNEs {{discovery}} and continue with normal CIDFI processing with those CNEs.

 > todo: include discussion of {{DTLS-CID}} client and discussion of its ICE interaction, if any?